Fresh Take Project to tackle youth vaping

 Content will be aligned with health promotion goals around vaping.
 Creative agency Your Creative will help the students to design and implement their content.

-We are collaborating on the project with four other south-east councils: Bayside City Council, City of Kingston, City of Port Phillip and Glen Eira City Council.
+Stonnington partnered with four other south-east councils to deliver this project: Bayside City Council, City of Kingston, City of Port Phillip and Glen Eira City Council.

-The project has support from Caulfield Community Health Service, Better Health Network, South-East Public Health Unit, VicHealth, QUIT Victoria and Headspace.
+The project was also supported by Caulfield Community Health Service, Better Health Network, South-East Public Health Unit, VicHealth, QUIT Victoria and Headspace.

 The initiative is informed by findings from the Influencing GenVape report, which highlights the prevalence of vaping among young people.